You cover your heart and sing along with the national anthem at

 ANSWERS

 1. False.
-Key wrote the lyrics to "The Star-Spangled Banner" during the War of 1812.
+Key wrote the lyrics to "The Star-Spangled Banner" during the War of 1812.2.
+True.
+Key was inspired to write the words during the Battle of Baltimore, in September 1814.

 3. False.
 Key directed that the words be set to a British tune called "To Anacreon in Heaven."